 Within each of the three broader areas, we have chosen an aspect to develop and specialise:

 People and Places – International and Global learning

 We teach through themes wherever possible to help the children make links and connect their learning.
 Themes in Reception last for half a term.
 Themes in all the other year groups last for a term.

 The themes are organised in a 2-year cycle.
 This gives opportunities for pairs of classes to work together on the same theme: Years 1 & 2, Years 3 & 4 and Years 5 & 6.
 As we are a one-form entry school, teachers and pupils alike appreciate these opportunities for collaboration.

-Each term, we organise a week to develop a particular aspect of learning.
-We come off our normal timetables for the week and include even more cross-curricular work, lots of practical activities and visits from specialists.
+Each term, we organise a few days to develop a particular aspect of learning.
+We come off our normal timetables and include even more cross-curricular work, lots of practical activities and visits from specialists.

-Past curriculum weeks have included a Film week, complete with Oscar ceremony, and an International Week where all the classes had to pass through the airport.
+Past enrichment days have included a Film week, complete with Oscar ceremony, and an International Week where all the classes had to pass through the airport.
 We even had our local vicar and curate on the checking in desks!